danrahn/ScanInPlex/README.md

 This script has three main parts:
 1. Query your Plex server to grab all your library sections and the folders mapped to those sections.
 2. Create the necessary registry entries to [create the shortcut menu handlers](https://docs.microsoft.com/en-us/windows/win32/shell/context-menu-handlers).
-3. Create a configuration file that ScanInPlex will reference to properly invoke `Plex Media Scanner.exe`.
+3. Create a configuration file that ScanInPlex will reference to properly invoke `Plex Media Scanner.exe` or the web API.